-As part of this work, CTTI will:
+As part of its acceptance project, CTTI will:

-CTTI convened a multi-stakeholder expert meeting to draft use cases, each developing a particular novel endpoint.
+For Novel Endpoints, CTTI convened a multi-stakeholder expert meeting to draft use cases, each developing a particular novel endpoint.
 Meeting attendees explored the use of accelerometers to measure treatment benefit in clinical trials of heart failure, Parkinson’s disease, and Duchenne muscular dystrophy, and the use of continuous glucose monitors to measure treatment benefit in clinical trials of diabetes.
 In addition to the four use cases, a meeting summary is available that highlights themes from these discussions.

 A set of recommendations were distilled from the meeting findings and related discussions.
 The recommendations, which are expected to have short-, medium-, and long-term benefits when applied in clinical trials, are grouped into two main sections.
 The first, which focuses on optimizing the selection of novel endpoints, identifies the following key recommendations:

 The second section provides recommendations on practical approaches to developing novel endpoints, including:

 These major recommendations are presented in detail, along with complementary materials that include an interactive tool for choosing among possible novel endpoints for development, a quick reference for interacting with regulatory authorities during the process of novel endpoint development, a summary of required steps in novel endpoint development, a plain-language process summary, and detailed, disease area-specific use cases.